sushilitguy/FeeEase/README.md

 # FeeEase
-Spring Boot Application for Fees Payment of School
+Spring Boot Application for Fees Payment of School.
+Current Version is having REST API with basic Authentication